diegozea/MIToS.jl/docs/src/Information.md

-ZMIp is a Z score of the corrected MIp against its distribution on a random MSA (shuffling the residues in each sequence), so pairs with highest values are more likely to co-evolve.
+ZMIp is a Z score of the corrected MIp against its distribution on a random MSA (shuffling the residues in each sequence), so pairs with highest values are more likely to coevolve.
 Here, we are going to use the top 1% pairs of MSA columns.

 ```@example inf_buslje09
 using PairwiseListMatrices # to use getlist